reactjs/react.dev/content/docs/addons-animation.md

 </ReactTransitionGroup>
 ```

 Any additional, user-defined, properties will become properties of the rendered component.
-For example, here's how you would render a `<ul>` with CSS class:
+For example, here's how you would render a `<ul />` with CSS class:

 ```javascript{1}
 <ReactTransitionGroup component="ul" className="animated-list">